AlternativeFFFF/Alt-F4/submissions/pseudoscience/pseudoscience_non-fiction.md

 $ \rho > 813,400 \mathrm{kg/m^3} $

 Nauvis’s density has to be greater than 813,400 kg/m<sup>3</sup>.
 For comparison, steel’s density is 8,050 kg/m<sup>3</sup>, lead’s density is 11,350 kg/m<sup>3</sup>, and osmium metal, the densest substance on Earth, has a density of 22,570 kg/m<sup>3</sup>.
-813,400 kg/m<sup>3</sup> is such an extreme number that Nauvis has to be a white dwarf star to be that dense.
-For those of you not in the know, a white dwarf is what’s left after a small star dies and undergoes collapse, leaving a superheated remnant about the size of the Earth.
+813,400 kg/m<sup>3</sup> is such an extreme number that Nauvis must be a white dwarf star to be that dense.
+A white dwarf is what’s left after a small star dies and undergoes collapse, leaving a superheated remnant about the size of the Earth.
 White dwarves have surface temperatures from 8,000 K to 40,000 K. For comparison, the surface of the Sun is a bit under 6,000 K. Nauvis soil must be an exceptional heat insulator!

 ### A bit about Nauvis’s orbital mechanics

-Since all shadows are at a constant length and direction throughout the day we must conclude that the light source’s position in the sky doesn’t change, meaning Nauvis is [tidally locked](https://en.wikipedia.org/wiki/Tidal_locking) to its star.
+Since all shadows remain a constant length and direction throughout the day we must conclude that the light source’s position in the sky doesn’t change, meaning Nauvis is [tidally locked](https://en.wikipedia.org/wiki/Tidal_locking) to its star.
 It follows that the day/night cycle we observe is caused by some object occluding the light.
 Based on the frequency of the nights, that object is probably in orbit around Nauvis, and it can’t be a moon since a moon large enough for such long nights would tidally lock Nauvis to itself.
 So, night must be caused by a cloud of debris in orbit of Nauvis — which also provides a reason for the Engineer crashing there in the first place: the ship hit some rock in orbit.

 An alternative explanation for the day/night cycle, proposed by some, is that Nauvis’s parent star is a [Cepheid variable](https://en.wikipedia.org/wiki/Cepheid_variable), which is a type of star that varies in size, temperature, and brightness in a regular pattern.
 I personally think this is impossible since the luminosity variance is way too high, especially for such a short period.